Ginevra King: Arranged marriage to Mitchell

-Despite King marrying Bill Mitchell and Fitzgerald marrying Zelda Sayre, Fitzgerald remained obsessed with King until his death, and the author "could not think of her without tears coming to his eyes".
-Following his failed relationship with Ginevra due to his insufficient wealth, Fitzgerald's attitude towards the upper-class became very embittered, and he later wrote in 1926: "Let me tell you about the very rich.
+Despite King marrying Bill Mitchell and Fitzgerald marrying Zelda Sayre, Fitzgerald remained forever in love with King until his death and "could not think of her without tears coming to his eyes".
+In the years that followed, her rejection contributed to his incipient alcoholism.
+After failing to win her due to his lack of wealth, Fitzgerald grew embittered towards the upper class.
+In 1926, he wrote: "Let me tell you about the very rich.
 They are different from you and me.
 They possess and enjoy early, and it does something to them, makes them soft where we are hard, and cynical where we are trustful, in a way that, unless you were born rich, it is very difficult to understand.
 They think, deep in their hearts, that they are better than we are."
-For the remainder of his life, Fitzgerald harbored a smoldering resentment towards the wealthy.
+For the rest of his life, Fitzgerald harbored a resentment towards the wealthy.